eraybasar/pesdk-docs/_guides/ios/v7/features/filters.md

 ![Identity 128x128 5x5 LUT]({{ site.baseurl }}/assets/images/shared/identity_5_5_128.png){: width="64px" style="padding: 10px"}
 {:center}

 The black borders are required in order to optimize performance and the number of rows translates to the resolution for the green channel, the number of columns translates to the resolution of the red channel and the number of tiles translates to the blue channels resolution.
-And larger LUTs naturally garantuee a larger resolution across all channels.
+And larger LUTs naturally guarantuee a larger resolution across all channels.

 The resulting image can be used within our SDK and the recorded changes can then be applied to any image by looking up the transformed colors in the modified LUT.

-If you want to create a new filter, you'll need to download one of the identity LUTs shown above, load it into an image editing software of your choice, apply your operations, save it and add it to your app.
-Please note that not all operations can be translated into a response filter.
+If you want to create a new filter, you'll have to download one of the identity LUTs shown above, load it into an image editing software of your choice, apply your operations, save it and add it to your app.
-Typically those operations use surrounding the pixels to determine the color of the pixel, such as blur.

-> __WARNING:__ As any compression artifacts in the edited LUT could lead to distorted results when applying the filter, you need to save your LUT as a PNG file.
+> __WARNING:__ As any compression artifacts in the edited LUT could lead to distorted results when applying the filter, you have to save your LUT as a PNG file.

-The last step is described above, but you need to pass the path to your own LUT file instead of pointing to our bundle.
+The last step is described above, but you have to pass the path to your own LUT file instead of pointing to our bundle.
 Please note that not all operations can be translated into a response filter.
 Typically those operations use surrounding the pixels to determine the color of the pixel, such as blur.